Dry Eyes Waking Up: Causes, Tips, Treatment

 The most common cause of waking up with dry eyes is having chronic dry eye that gets worse.
 In this case, patients already experience dry eye symptoms during the day.
 These patients may already be undergoing treatment for dry eye with artificial tears or prescription eye drops.

 Some of these symptoms of chronic dry eye include eyes that water during the day, gritty eyes, burning sensation in the eye, and even having painful eyes.
-Dry eye syndrome can also cause blurry vision.
+Dry eye syndrome can also cause blurry vision

 Age plays a significant role in the development of dry eyes, as tear production tends to decrease with age.
 Also, prolonged screen time with smart phone and computer use may also contribute to dry eyes.
 This is because people tend to blink less frequently while focusing on digital devices, resulting in decreased tear production.